 We are specialist glass art consultants.
 We can give detailed technical advice on the best use of glass as a medium for design, and the optimum technique for each context.
 Our breadth of knowledge of the different methods of realising visual ideas makes us suited to delivering reports for larger scale schemes, preparing budget options and outlining the ideal options for this type of intervention.

 Andrew Moor began lecturing in 1988 at universities and architectural and interior design practises, publishing his first book in 1989.
 He has now written three critically acclaimed books on glass art and lectures around the world at major international conferences on contemporary developments within both the aesthetic and the technical side of this powerful art form.
+See below for more details.

 ‘Colours of Architecture' has been widely acclaimed by both glass artists and architects.
 It explores the latest technologies and the uses both architects and artists have made of the ever growing range of techniques for producing images and colours in glass.
 This book has 360 colour images from all over the world.
 (2006)